-A18: So long as the guaranteed renewability feature is clearly established within the contract, a rate increase across an entire class of policyholders does not constitute a contract modification and, consequently, is not an internal replacement subject to the guidance of the SOP.
+A18: The actuary should consider the requirements of paragraphs 9 through 15 to make a determination on the treatment of rate increases on a guaranteed renewable contract.
+Some actuaries believe that as long as the guaranteed renewability feature is clearly established within the contract, a rate increase across an entire class of policyholders does not constitute a contract modification and, consequently, is not an internal replacement subject to the guidance of the SOP.